stratiformdigital/serverless-s3-security-helper/README.md

 ## Background

-This plugin has two hooks:

-- package:createDeploymentArtifacts: This ensures the deployment bucket is configured correctly.
-- package:compileEvents: This hook ensures all buckets built by the service are configured correctly.
+This plugin hooks into the serverless lifecycle at "before:deploy:deploy".
+There, it looks for S3 buckets and potentially modifies each.
+Currently, versioning is enabled for all buckets and public access is blocked by default.